madroxdupe42/peacefulscience.org/content/newsletter/ingebritsen.md

 pages:
 - /articles/how-jesus-changed-life
 - /articles/zachary-ardern-resurrection-and-reality
+mailchimp:
+  campaign_id: bc393b3a90
 ---

 Dr. Swamidass [spoke at Iowa State University on AI](https://www.youtube.com/watch?v=UbzUwG3u-4o).
 ChatGPT is not a human.
-But what if a chimpanzee stood up one day and talked to us with the same level of competence as a does ChatGPT?
+But what if a chimpanzee stood up one day and talked to us with the same level of competence as does ChatGPT?
 Well, maybe we might have some new ethical responsibilities to this chimpanzee...

 [The second night in Iowa](https://www.youtube.com/watch?v=SzMhNZYBCuM)  focused on [*The Genealogical Adam and Eve*](/books/gae).
 The conversation---at this secular university---was incredible, particularly some remarkable exchanges with students in Prof. Tom Ingebritsen's course on faith and science.